Registered Student Organization Manual & Policies

 - Any fund-raising activity or merchandise sale that is in direct competition with activities or services of the Strand Union and its tenants.

-- Food (other than that sold by the Strand Union and University Food Service) and those items the Union allows the Bookstore to sell.
+- Food (other than that sold by the Strand Union and University Culinary Services) and those items the Union allows the Bookstore to sell.